cdmandrews/cdmandrews.github.io/3301/weekly/week-03-notes.md

 **AKA oppression through content prioritization.** Or here's another one.
 Go to the [DHS ICE website](https://www.ice.gov/) and look at the menu options.
 Compare the menu in English to the menu en Espa&ntilde;ol.
 What's changed in one version to the other?
 What's prioritized in each?
 Note how numerous content tabs are removed from the Spanish version of the site, including the "Careers" tab.
 This tab includes career opportunities and other content.
 What does its complete removal reveal about the goals and perspectives of the organization?

 **Audience, justice, ethics.** This week we're opening up our concern with specific audiences and purposes to include justice and ethics, which introduces a number of concerns.
 It's easy to get into ethics and TPW as a list of do's and don'ts, and I don't only want to do that.
 What I really like about the chapter you'll read from this week is that it starts by reminding us that ethics is situational and rife with dilemmas: the competing obligations we have to our society, our employer, our profession, our colleagues, our families, and ourselves.
+You need to be able to identify ethical challenges as they arise in the workplace and you need to be able to resolve them.

 "Utility, rights, justice, and care" are complex.
 I do encourage you to look at some of the "Sample ethical dilemmas" in the Open TC chapter, as they are good examples of communication situations that might have multiple right answers, or where an answer that's right by one metric is totally wrong by another.